Performing Arts Courses

 Description: Music Theory is open to any student interested in developing an understanding of the theory behind how music works.
 This course helps students build a foundation in basic musical elements as they discover how pitch, rhythm, harmony, and structure work together to create original music.
 Students will study music from around the world to learn diverse musical systems and rules.
 Exploration and experimentation will be used to apply this knowledge to the composition of students' own music, musical analysis, or even an original musical system.
 Music Theory is a prerequisite for Advanced Music Theory and is recommended for those interested in IB Music.

-Musical Theater Dance
+Musical Theater Repertoire

 One Act Competition